Student Handbook 2015/2016

 Effects of High-Risk/Binge Drinking

-Acute: High-risk or binge drinking can result in frequent colds, reduced resistance to infection, and increased risk of pneumonia; aggressive, irrational or violent behavior, depression, and anxiety.
-The Center for Disease Control lists unintentional injury as the number one cause of death for individuals ages 15-24; impaired sensation leading to falls and driving under the influence are two contributing factors.
-Alcohol consumption causes a number of marked changes in behavior.
-It is important to recognize that males and females absorb alcohol at different rates leading to variable ranges of alcohol content in the body.
+Acute: Alcohol consumption causes a number of marked changes in behavior.
+Males and females absorb alcohol at different rates leading variable ranges of alcohol in the body.
+Even low levels significantly impair the judgment and coordination required to drive a car safely, increasing the risk that the driver will be involved in an accident.
+Motor vehicle and other types of accidents are the leading cause of death among individuals aged fifteen to twenty-four years.
+Most are related to drinking and driving.
+Poor decisions and aggressive acts such as sexual assault are almost always associated with alcohol use.
 Low to moderate levels of alcohol may also increase the incidence of impulsive actions potentially contributing to negative social and academic consequences.
 Moderate to high levels of alcohol cause marked impairments in higher mental functions, severely altering a person’s ability to problem solve, to process information and to remember information.
 Very high levels cause respiratory depression and death.
 If combined with other depressants of the central nervous system such as benzodiazepines, much lower doses of alcohol will produce the effects just described.

 Women who drink alcohol during pregnancy may give birth to infants with fetal alcohol syndrome.
 These infants may have abnormalities such as deficits in impulse control, and impaired concentrating, affecting academic performance, and be at risk for irreversible physical abnormalities and mental retardation.
 In addition, research indicates that children of alcoholic parents are at greater risk than other youngsters of becoming alcoholics.